 His book Dispatches from Armageddon (published by Smith and Kraus, 2001) was reviewed by Prof. Richard Brown as “one of the most readable, literate, and insightful works ever written on the process of making movies.”

 York also coauthored A Shakespearean Actor Prepares (published by Smith and Kraus, 2001).
 That book was a finalist in the Independent Publisher Book Awards in 2001 and was hailed by the Spectator as “a triumph... it deserves to become a classic.”

 In 1991 he wrote an autobiography, Accidentally on Purpose (published by Simon & Schuster, titled Travelling Player in the UK).
 The Associated Press enthused, “Michael York inherits the mantle of his fellow countryman, David Niven, as a premiere storyteller.”

 York’s wife Pat is a celebrated photographer.
 The two met in 1967 when she was assigned to photograph him.
 Married a year later, they have made their home in Los Angeles since 1976.
-Pat has exhibited her photographs all over the world in Moscow, New York, Paris, Belgium, London, Washington, Cologne, Basel, and Zurich.
+Pat has exhibited her photographs all over the world in Moscow, New York, Paris, Belgium, London, Washington, Cologne, Basel, Zurich, and Abu Dhabi.
 Her show Imaging and Imagining: the film world of Pat York opened at LA’s Motion Picture Academy, subsequently traveling to Prague, Mannheim, and Hong Kong.
 Her latest book is Fame and Frame.

 York also lectures internationally on Shakespeare and the history and art of acting.
 He has also taught Master Classes, most recently at U.S.C.